SamriddhiJain/SimCLR-for-cell-profiling/README.md

   # Size of the validation set in percentage
   valid_size: 0.05

-  # data sampler: weighted or random, weighted should be used if training with DMSO images
+  # data sampler: weighted or random,
+  # weighted sampler guaranties to create balanced batches and can be used for training with full DMSO datasets
   sampler: "random"

   # whether to preload the images before training or on the fly